This message is being sent on behalf of Interim City Manager Shasa Curl

 Yellow Brick Road Project

-Last week Ghilotti Bros, Inc. (GBI) was onsite for gas line testing by Pacific Gas and Electric (PG&E).
-This week Ghilotti Bros. is fine grading and compacting the base rock as well as laying and installing formwork for the American Disability Act (ADA) curb ramps on the corners of Barret Avenue and 8th Street as weather permits.
-The contractor is also performing site maintenance and clean up from the recent rains.
+Last week Ghilotti Bros, Inc. (GBI) was onsite for laying, installing formwork and the pouring of concrete for the American Disability Act (ADA) curb ramps on the corners of Barret Avenue and 8th Street.
+Demolished pavement at the intersection of Ripley Avenue and 8th Street to prepare for the installation of a roundabout/traffic circle.
 The electrical sub-contractor is continuing to locate utility lines in preparation for electrical conduit installation.

 Parks and Landscaping